-3. You have long-term financial goals
+3. You have long-term financial goals.

 Identifying long-term financial goals will help you determine if it makes sense to invest as a means to save.
-For example, if you plan to buy a house next year, investing isn’t the best way to save for the down payment.
+For example, if you plan to buy a house next year, investing may not be the best way to save for the down payment.
 Using your investments to save for short-term purchases can be ill-advised, though the stock market may increase over the long-term, it can fluctuate in the short-term.

 A sound investment strategy develops over time.
 Investing can be a smart solution for a purchase you’ll make more than five years in the future.
 Your child’s education, a sound retirement, a boat you’ll buy in 10 years – these are all great goals you can work toward with the right investment strategy.

-4. You stick to your budget
+4. You stick to your budget.

 Creating and following your budget will help you learn how much you can afford to invest.
 This begins with a thorough understanding of your income and your expenses – both the necessary and unnecessary ones.
 This reflection can give you some great insight on how you handle your money.

 A sound budget will help you maximize your investment opportunities by showing you how much cash you can spare while also showing you where you can save on unnecessary expenses.
-Working with a financial advisor can help you feel more confident in your investment decisions by helping you determine how much you can afford to invest based on your goals and lifestyle.
+Working with a Financial Advisor can help you feel more confident in your investment decisions by helping you determine how much you can afford to invest based on your goals and lifestyle.

 Not sure how to get started?
 Schedule your complimentary consultation today.